jeff-r/qmk_firmware/keyboards/jr2/readme.md

 ## Notes

-This was shamelessly copied from the Bantam44 keyboard.
-So keymap.c specifies three keymaps, but I'm currently only using one.
+This was originally copied from the Bantam44 keyboard.

 The keycodes are defined in tmk_core/common/keycode.h.